django-functest/django-functest/docs/selenium.rst

       Arguments and return values are serialized and deserialized by Selenium.

+   .. method:: hover(css_selector)

+      Peform a mouse hover over the element specified by the CSS selector.

    .. method:: is_element_displayed(css_selector)

       Returns ``True`` if the element specified by the CSS selector is both